 The deadline to apply is January 21, 2020 at 5:00pm Eastern Standard Time (EST).

-Applicants must be currently enrolled first or second-year PhD students (third-year students will be considered on a case-by-case basis and should reach out to SESYNC staff before applying).
+Applicants should be currently enrolled first or second-year PhD students (third- and fourth-year students will be considered on a case-by-case basis and should reach out to SESYNC staff before applying).
 Students from any discipline relevant to S-E research are encouraged to apply, but selected attendees will demonstrate strong interests in bridging scholarly disciplines and conducting data-driven, use-inspired synthesis research.
 Selected attendees will also display a genuine interest and ideally an intent to participate in SESYNC's Graduate Pursuit Program, and will commit to participating to the best of their ability in the entirety of the 3.5-day workshop.
 Of the well-qualified students who apply, priority consideration will be given for this particular opportunty to women, minorites, and persons with disabilities in science.

 Applicants must submit proposals as ONE PDF document via SESYNC's application portal, including:

 - CV (max.
 2 pages, including date of enrollment); and,

 - Statement of interest (max.
 2 pages) that: